Concerto/Aria Contest Winners

 McCartney has participated in multiple All-County music festivals since elementary school and recently played principal oboe in both the Area All-State and All-State symphony orchestra festivals.
 In April, she will have the honor of being first oboe in the All-Eastern band.
 She plans to study both music education and music performance in college.

 This past summer, Reed had the opportunity to work with musicians from the Philadelphia Symphony Orchestra in the New York State Summer School of the Arts’ School of the Orchestral Studies program.
-Since the Fall of 2011, she has played in the horn section of the SUNY Orange Community Orchestra, and has been a member of the SUNY Orange Chamber Ensemble since the Fall of 2012.
-She will soon be auditioning for music schools in order to pursue the next phase of her musical education.
+Since Fall 2011, she has played in the horn section of the SUNY Orange Community Orchestra, and has been a member of the SUNY Orange Chamber Ensemble since Fall 2012.
+She will be auditioning for music schools in order to pursue the next phase of her musical education.

 During the summers of 2012 and 2013, Silbernagel had the opportunity to work with musicians from the Philadelphia Symphony Orchestra in the New York State Summer School of the Arts, School of Orchestral Studies program.
-He has performed with many community based ensembles like the SUNY Orange Community Orchestra, the SUNY Orange Symphonic Band, the North Jersey Concert Band and the Saint Stephen’s Brass Ensemble.
+He has performed with many community-based ensembles such as the SUNY Orange Community Orchestra, the SUNY Orange Symphonic Band, the North Jersey Concert Band and the Saint Stephen’s Brass Ensemble.

-Rupp has played the cello for seven years, having studied with Jennifer Green, a teacher at the Pre College-Manhattan School of Music, for the past three years.
-Rupp is the principle cellist in her high school chamber orchestra and has twice been awarded principle cellist in the Orange County Music Educators' Association (OCMEA) All-County Symphony Orchestra.
+Rupp has played the cello for seven years, having studied with Jennifer Green, a teacher at the Pre-College Manhattan School of Music, for the past three years.
+Rupp is the principal cellist in her high school chamber orchestra and has twice been awarded principle cellist in the Orange County Music Educators' Association (OCMEA) All-County Symphony Orchestra.

 Kolb is 17 years old and a senior at Newburgh Free Academy.
 For the past three years, he has studied voice with Ron DeFesi.
 As a tenor, Michael performs frequently with the Hudson Opera Theater.
 With the Hudson Opera Theater he has sung the role of Mercury in Offenbach's Orpheus and Guccio, in Puccini's Gianni Schicchi.
-In addition, he has participated in performances of Mascagni's Cavalleria Rusticana, Saint-Sa n's Samson et Dalila, Haydn's Paukenmesse, H ndel's Israel in Egypt, Mozart's Requiem and in the spring will perform in a fully staged production of Verdi's A da.
+In addition, he has participated in performances of Mascagni's Cavalleria Rusticana, Saint-Saen's Samson et Dalila, Haydn's Paukenmesse, Handel's Israel in Egypt, Mozart's Requiem and Verdi's Aida.
 He plays piano and guitar and also composes.
 Michael would like to thank his mother and father for being supportive.
 He plans to continue studying voice and attend college in the fall.